 What and how much do Europeans eat and drink?
 Food consumption data are essential for assessing how exposed people are to potential risks in the food chain

 The EFSA Comprehensive European Food Consumption Database

 The Comprehensive Food Consumption Database is a source of information on food consumption across the European Union (EU).
-It contains detailed data for a number of EU countries.
-Statistics on chronic and acute food consumption are available for: the total population (“all subjects” and ”all days”) or consumers only, and in grams per day (g/day) or grams per day per kilogram of body weight (g/kg bw per day).
+It contains detailed information for a number of EU and pre-accession countries.

 Summary statistics from the database enable quick screening for chronic and acute exposure to substances and organisms that may be found in the food chain.
 In the database, dietary surveys and food consumption data for each country are divided by category.
 These include: age, from infants to adults aged 75 years or older; food group (over 2,500) and type of consumption, covering both regular and high consumption, thus allowing calculations to be tailored to each category of consumer.